-Despite belated attempts to demonstrate compliance with these objectives, DNR remains hopelessly behind in the South Coast HCP Planning Unit, and continues to fall further behind, with no reasonable plan in place to meet its older-forest or fully functional stand structure targets.
-Most of the native forests in Southwestern Washington are gone.
+Regardless of whether these stands originated in 1910 or 1935, they represent a small and disappearing fraction of DNR's total land base in southwestern Washington.
 DNR forest inventory raster data indicate that only 3.5% of the South Coast planning unit outside of the Olympic National Forest is covered by forests that are over 60 years old.
-Stands as old as those in the "About Time" timber sale occupy only about 1% of the planning unit, which includes the Chehalis River Basin, the Quinault River, and all of the rivers and streams that drain to Willapa Bay.
+Stands as old as those found in the Point Blank timber sale occupy only about 1% of the planning unit, which includes the Chehalis River Basin, the Quinault River, and all of the rivers and streams that drain to Willapa Bay.

 It is remarkable that so little natural forest is left in this part of the state.
-The South Coast HCP planning unit is a diverse area that spans 400 square miles and crosses the boundaries of eleven different ecoregions (Figure 3).
+The South Coast HCP planning unit is a diverse area that spans 400 square miles and crosses the boundaries of eleven different ecoregions.
 Most of the older, native forest that remains in the South Coast HCP planning unit is located on lands managed by DNR.
-For example, in the Upper Chehalis River watershed, where the "About Time" timber sale is located, more than 80% of all forests over 80 years of age are located on lands managed by DNR.
-Most of these forests are currently scheduled to be logged (Figure 2).
+For example, in the Upper Chehalis River watershed, where the Point Blank timber sale is located, more than 80% of all forests over 80 years of age are located on lands managed by DNR.
+As noted in previous letters submitted to the Board of Natural Resources, many of these forests are currently scheduled to be logged.